 Some dogs are built to handle extreme temperatures, icy cold winds, and snow.
 Think about breeds like Alaskan Malamutes or Siberian Huskies.
 It’s likely that if you have one of these dogs, you could be wrapped in a sleeping bag, three blankets, and a parka and you’d still be much colder than your canine.

 But compare that to a tiny dog with a thin coat such as a Chihuahua.
-This breed is from the warm climate of Mexico, they’re not built to withstand cold of any kind!
+This breed is from the warm climate of Mexico; they’re not built to withstand cold of any kind!
 Obviously, dogs like this are going to get cold at much higher temperatures than larger dogs.
 This is especially true if your Chihuahua has a single coat.
-Chihuahuas with double coats are slightly more resistant to colder temperatures; still, their tiny bodies lose body heat quickly.
+Chihuahuas with double coats are slightly more resistant to colder temperatures, but still, their tiny bodies lose body heat quickly.